Gethe/wow-ui-source/README.markdown

 file.

 **Bug Fixes**

+  * Players should no longer get stuck at the loading screen when teleporting to Moonglade en route to Hyjal.

+  * Characters with two professions learned should again be able to train new spells.

+  * There is no longer a section of geometry missing from where the floor and wall meet in Fireland Hatchery.

+  * Gnome and troll character no longer have a broken background displayed as well as a LUA error at the character selection and creation screens.

+  * Sudden Death procs should now reset the cooldown of Colossus Smash.

+  * Hairstyles should no longer cause the male worgen face to disappear.

+  * Shadow Protection is now functioning correctly.

   * Entering a phase with phased terrain (i.e. Rim of the World) no longer boots players from flying mounts.